"False"

 Meet the FAIR principles with an identifier

-The FAIR principles aim to make publicly funded research results findable, accessible, interoperable with other systems, and reusable.
+The FAIR principles aim to ensure that publicly funded research results are findable, accessible, interoperable with other systems, and reusable.
 In other words, both publications and research data should be easy to find and reuse.
-Many funders require your research data to meet FAIR criteria.
+Many funders require that your research data meet FAIR criteria.

 You can read more about FAIR data at the Swedish Research Council and FAIR for publications at the National Library: